darktable-org/dtdocs/content/module-reference/processing-modules/framing.md

 : The aspect ratio of the final module output (i.e. of the underlying image plus the frame)

 orientation
 : The orientation of the frame (portrait/landscape).
-Choose 'auto' for darktable to select the most reasonable orientation based on the underlying image.
+Select 'auto' for darktable to choose the most reasonable orientation based on the underlying image.

 horizontal/vertical position
-: Select from a set of pre-defined ratios where you want your underlying image be positioned on the horizontal/vertical axis.
-You can also right click and enter your own ratio as “x/y”.
+: Select from a set of pre-defined ratios defining where you want your underlying image be positioned on the horizontal/vertical axis.
+You can also right click and enter your own ratio as `x/y`.

 frame line size
 : The percentage of the frame line size relative to the border size at its smallest part.

 frame line offset
-: Where the frame line is positioned, relative to the underlying image.
+: Where the frame line should be positioned, relative to the underlying image.
 Choose 0% for a frame line touching the image.
-Choose 100% for a frame line touching the outer border limits.
+Choose 100% for a frame line touching the outer border.

 border color / frame line color
 : A pair of color selectors which allow the border and frame line colors to be defined.
 Clicking on the colored field will open a color selector dialog which offers a choice of commonly used colors, or allows you to define a color in RGB color space.